WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 - For plugins with build steps such as `composer install`, `npm install`, or `npm run build`, test the built copy rather than the raw source.
 - A `dist` branch can be a good target for built files.
 For example, [Personal CRM's build-dist workflow](https://github.com/akirk/personal-crm/blob/main/.github/workflows/build-dist.yml) installs Composer dependencies, commits `vendor/`, and pushes the result to `dist/<branch>`.
 - During development, a Blueprint can use a `git:directory` resource, as in the [My Apps Blueprint](https://github.com/akirk/my-apps/blob/main/blueprint.json), with `refType` set to `branch` and `ref` pointing at any GitHub branch you want to test.
-- Use `targetFolderName` when the plugin folder name should stay stable.
+- We recommend setting `targetFolderName` for `git:directory` installs so updates from different branches replace the same plugin folder instead of creating multiple copies of the same plugin.

 If the plugin should be installed from the WordPress.org Plugin Directory, submit it there first.
 WordPress.org expects a complete plugin ZIP, a valid WordPress.org account, a checked email address, and compliance with the Plugin Directory guidelines.
 Once the plugin has an approved directory slug, My WordPress can install it with the `wordpress.org/plugins` resource.